 Can You Improve Your Sleep Hygiene?

-If you’re an Oura member, you can use the Tags feature to track your behaviors and habits and see how they impact your own quality of sleep over time.
+Member Tip: Tag your evening behaviors and actions to learn how they impact your own quality of sleep over time. |

-1. Minimize sources of light.
+1. SIGHT: Minimize sources of light.

 Try this tonight:

-2. Clear the air.
+3. SMELL: Clear the air.

 Research has shown that certain respiratory irritants can make sleeping more difficult.
 Allergy triggers in household dust include the obvious mold, pollen, and pet dander.
-In addition, dust mites live in the vast majority of homes in the world, and they leave behind allergy triggering particles.
-Even otherwise innocuous dust particles can harbor toxic household chemicals or pollutants from outdoors

 Plus, these particles are very small and can fragment into even smaller bits that cover your bed and are stirred up by motion in sleep, which can cause them to float in the air for minutes or hours.